danieljrios/CIS11---TDJ---Test-Score-Calculator/README.md

 ## Contributing

-This project was developed as a course assignment.
-For educational use, feel free to reference the implementation patterns and algorithms demonstrated.
+This project was developed as a course assignment for educational use.

 ---